 However only estates that exceed the estate tax exemption limit need to pay the tax.
-The federal estate tax exemption is $11.58 million in 2020, so less than 1% of people will have to pay it.
-(The estate tax exemption will be $11.7 million in 2021.)
+The federal estate tax exemption is $12.92 million in 2023, so less than 1% of people will have to pay it.

 You can create a QTIP trust while you’re alive, or you can choose to have your assets transfer into one upon your death, typically through a will.
 This article mainly refers to QTIP trusts that are created after a spouse dies.
 The rules for a QTIP trust established during the lifetime of a grantor may be slightly different, so consult with an estate planning attorney for more detail.

 When you set up a QTIP trust you will name a trustee and two types of beneficiaries — a lifetime beneficiary and remainder beneficiary (also known as a final beneficiary).
 The lifetime beneficiary is the surviving spouse, who receives the trust income over the entirety of their life and has limited access to some of the trust’s assets.
 The remainder beneficiary is the person who receives the trust assets upon the surviving spouse’s death.
 QTIP trusts are irrevocable, meaning they can’t be modified.